 Secondary schools, educational institutions

 Local communities in the partner countries

+Open source community

 EGI will continue to target these audiences with dissemination activities during the second year of the project.

 User communities

 To increase the user community, NA2.2 reaches out to current and new adopters of the infrastructure by promoting the benefits and possibilities of using the EGI structure and services.
 Success stories from current users are disseminated to new fields not presently using the EGI to show them the potential of grid computing for solving their computing problems.
 These success stories are gathered through interactions with users at EGI community meetings and by attendance at other events in the grid and e-Infrastructures calendar, particularly in collaboration with NA3 and NA2.3.The stories are disseminated through articles in the trade press, such as iSGTW, press releases, Director’s Letters, the Annual Report and newsletters.
 Case studies will also feature on the EGI website.